About Let Me Be Frank Productions

 Bev Riemer

-Bev has made many fabulous costumes for LMBFrank’s throughout the years and is always happy to help out whenever a zipper is broken, or a button is popped!
+Bev Riemer has made many fabulous costumes for Let Me Be Frank’s throughout the years and is always happy to help out whenever a zipper is broken or a button is popped!
 For 30 years, she ran her own in-home daycare, and is one of the most patient people you could ever meet!
 This amazing woman also babysits the Hermans kids so Amy & Frank can perform for all of you.
 LMBF Productions would literally not be possible without her!

 Linda Groskopf